Skinny Pants! Bold Shoulders! Vibrant Florals! An '80s Attitude Defines Chloé for Spring 2026

 The brand took its signature bohemian aesthetic to new heights this season with a collection that won over pretty much everyone.

-Chloé’s Spring/Summer 2026 show felt like watching the house step confidently into a new era while looking lovingly back at its past.
-Kamali sighted the challenge of exploring the space between couture and ready-to-wear as her waypoint while designing this collection.
-Leaning into the high energy of the ‘80s, classic yet joyful floral prints from the 1950s, and new silhouettes that marry them both, we got a collection that was pure fun.
-The bohemian ease that has long defined the brand remained but this time it was seen through a new lens—the lens of couture.
+Chloé’s spring 2026 show felt like watching the house step confidently into a new era while looking lovingly back at its past.
+Chemena Kamali cited the challenge of exploring the space between couture and ready-to-wear as her waypoint while designing this collection.
+Leaning into the high energy of the '80s, classic yet joyful floral prints from the 1950s, and new silhouettes that marry them both, that was pure fun.
+The bohemian ease that has long defined the brand remained, but this time it was seen through a new lens—the lens of couture.

-On our post-show shopping list—sharp shoulders, sculptural funnel-neck coats, and dare I say, skinny pants.
-It was a collection we’ll be referencing all season long, below find the highlights.
+On our post-show shopping list are sharp shoulders, sculptural funnel-neck coats, and, dare I say, skinny pants.
+It was a collection we’ll be referencing all season long.
+Below, find the highlights.

 The Front Row